 Did you know that office lighting can impact employees’ circadian rhythm and change their overall productivity, mood and health?

-As we explained at length in a recent post, everyone has a circadian rhythm: an internal clock that responds to lighting and signals your body and brain when it’s time to wake up and go to sleep.
+As we explained at length in this post, everyone has a circadian rhythm: an internal clock that responds to lighting and signals your body and brain when it’s time to wake up and go to sleep.

 BuildingGreen notes that people spend an average of 87 percent of their time indoors.
 As people spend less time outdoors, they have less exposure to the natural rhythms of daylight.
 However, technology has evolved to allow indoor lighting to mimic the effects of natural light in an office, helping to optimize people’s circadian rhythms and improve mood and productivity.